Corpus Christi Slip And Fall Attorney

 Corpus Christi Slip and Fall Law Firm

 Because such accidents usually happen on someone else’s property, including a store or other place of business, the cases are known as premises liability claims.
 Victims may receive compensation for their losses, such as medical bills, lost income, and non-economic damages such as pain and suffering.
-If you have been injured in a slip and/or fall accident, contact an experienced Corpus Christi personal injury attorney at The Patel Firm right away to discuss your legal options.
+If you were injured in a slip and/or fall accident, contact an experienced Corpus Christi Slip And Fall Lawyer at The Patel Firm right away to discuss your legal options.

 Where and Why Do People Slip and Fall?